-The European Parliament may ask questions of the Council or make recommendations to it and to the High Representative.
+The European Parliament may address questions or make recommendations to the Council or the High Representative.
 Twice a year it shall hold a debate on progress in implementing the common foreign and security policy, including the common security and defence policy.